-My fourth, “Dictator for Hire” (3 minutes, 2009), was a monologue that I wrote on the way to work one day, with only a couple lines adjusted by Rich.
+My fourth, “Dictator for Hire” (3 minutes, 2009), was a monologue that I wrote on the way to work one day, with only a couple lines adjusted by The Vice Admiral.
 Del again starred in this one.
 The character outlined in this video would be expanded on for my next film.

 The fifth scripted film: